-Despite the unique coat, one of the positive features of BIchons Frise is the relatively low amount of hair shed.
-This is quite an advantageous trait in the this breed development, especially for people who are subject to allergies to dog hair.
+Despite the unique coat, one of the positive features of Bichons Frise is the relatively low amount of hair shed.
+This is quite an advantageous trait in this breed's development, especially for people who are subject to allergies to dog hair.
 Nevertheless, this unique and positive feature of this dog's everyday life should be properly dealt with and owners should never forget to regularly groom the snowy white coat of their Bichon.

 Practically no hair shedding

 This condition can become quite relevant in some dog breeds and must also be considered under certain criteria when referring to the Bichon Frise.
 This type of dog doesn't display relevant issues in this regard, however being able to limit the amount of drooling is connected to the care dedicated to the Bichon's muzzle which, due to its unique coat may require a little more attention.
 Generally perfectly within range with a tendency to dribble strictly connected to certain times of the day.

 As previously mentioned, Bichons Frise don't have a tendency to moult.
 A great benefit that however clashes with the unique coloring of the Bichon's fur which therefore requires regular care and attention.
 This kind of activity will require some of the owner's time, especially if choosing the Havanese variety which displays a longer fur, and a daily inspection of any area that may attract dirt such as the Bichon's face, tail as well as paws and nails.